Undergraduate Leadership Courses - Higher Education and Student Affairs

 What do you enjoy most about teaching?

-Why would you recommend students take leadership classes?
+Why would you recommend students take leadership courses?

-What is your favorite leadership book/content and why?
+What is your favorite leadership book/contact and why?

 I really love to listen to podcasts.
 Two in particular, a TED postcast “Worklife with Adam Grant” and NPR’s “Hidden Brain.”
 These series highlight the unusual and insightful oddities in our world.